t9k/apps/docs/README.md

 [中文](./overview_zh.md)

 Applications (Apps) are software modules that implement specific functions and can be independently installed and uninstalled in a TensorStack AI cluster.
-Currently, the TensorStack AI platform supports defining Apps in two formats: Helm Chart and CRD.
+Currently, the TensorStack AI platform supports defining Apps in Helm Chart format.
 Other methods (such as Operator) can be extended if needed.

 ![architecture](./img/arch.drawio.svg)